sonic-net/SONiC/doc/mgmt/Certificate_Management.md

 All sonic platforms will be supported.

 # 9 Limitations
-Currently the REST and gNMI processes need to be restarted in order to use new certificates and this can take a minute or more.
+  - Currently the REST and gNMI processes need to be restarted in order to use new certificates and this can take a minute or more.
 For REST server in particular, this can be an issue since the sonic-cli must be exited and re-started when REST server restarts due to invalidation of the jwt token.
+  - Currently no way to ensure that the time/date is the same between multiple switches which is important when generating certificates since they have start/end times.
+Either the API should require the client send what it thinks is current time or we should require NTP be configured.

 # 10 Unit Test

 	- Add certificate
 	- Add security-profile
-	- Apply security-profile to REST & telemetry server and vilidate it is applied correctly
+	- Apply security-profile to REST & telemetry server and validate it is applied correctly
 	- Add CA certificate and client certificate and verify REST & telemetry server can be accessed without insecure mode